Visit Our Past Lives On — a page dedicated to the memory of the friends and family we lost on the morning of April 19, 1995

 In 1971, the credit union had 5 employees and $990,000 in assets.
 The credit union grew steadily, and in 1977 it moved into the newly completed Alfred P. Murrah Federal Building.
 The credit union and the Social Security Administration were the first agencies to move into the building.
 FECU continued its growth and expansion, and soon took up 6,000 square feet with 33 employees and assets of $76 million by April 1995.

 1995 was a year that will go down in history and never be forgotten.
+Please visit Our Past Lives On -- a page dedicated to the memory of the friends and family we lost on the morning of April 19, 1995.

 In February 2002, Federal Employees Credit Union became a community charter, allowing membership from the six counties surrounding Oklahoma City.
 This new charter gives us the advantage of not only serving our current members as we have always done, but now we can serve anyone in the local community.
 We view this charter change as an opportunity to accelerate our branching plans, as a community charter will allow us to physically expand to meet the needs of our members throughout the Oklahoma City metro area.